-Academic excellence, professional achievement, and civic engagement: these are the cornerstones of the Goodnight Scholars Program, enabling us to shape tomorrow’s leaders, innovators, and entrepreneurs.
+Academic excellence, professional achievement, and civic engagement: these are the cornerstones of the Goodnight Scholars Program.

 The Goodnight Scholars Program, funded by a gift from Dr. Jim and Ann Goodnight, began in 2008 with 25 scholars.
 Since that time, it has grown into a comprehensive student development program designed to develop scholars into leaders within the STEM and/or Education fields.

 The scholarship is targeted at middle income families from North Carolina and is limited to students studying in the STEM disciplines or affiliated Education majors.
 There are limited need-based resources for middle income families, and yet many still struggle to afford the growing costs of higher education.
 The value of the scholarship is $17,500 and is renewable for up to four years.

 Dr. Jim Goodnight is founder and CEO of the SAS Institute, the world’s leading business intelligence software vendor.
 Ann Goodnight, director of community relations at SAS, serves on the University of North Carolina Board of Governors and is a former member of the NC State Board of Trustees.
 Both are NC State graduates.
 Their frequent interactions with Goodnight Scholars provide students with unique and invaluable exposure to visionary leaders.

 The Goodnight Scholars Program seeks to ease the financial burden on students from middle-income families in North Carolina studying in the STEM and Education disciplines.
 The program aims to facilitate students’ academic, professional, and social development through engaging, thought-provoking programming.

 Every programming initiative of the Goodnight Scholars Program is created with at least one of the following goals in mind: